 Recode was an invaluable asset in the campaign for legalizing graywater reuse.
 Recode ably coordinated the many groups working on this bill and brought the voice of the grassroots to the legislative table.
 Recode’s efforts to remove regulatory barriers to sustainability is incredibly important work.

-Melora has provided vision and project management for Recode since 2008.
+Melora has provided vision, strategic planning, organizational development and project management to Recode since 2008.
 Before becoming an environmental activist, Melora was a social worker for 12 years.
-Melora Golden believes that bringing more intention and tools to group interaction will significantly increase the effectiveness of those groups.
+Melora believes that bringing more intention and tools to group interaction will significantly increase the effectiveness of those groups.
 Melora has visited 37 countries learning about sustainable design and visiting intentional communities.
-She has attended the last two international permaculture conferences and convergences.
-She is active in the international permaculture community and was the lead organizer of the second and third Women’s Permaculture Gatherings.
+She attended the international Permaculture convergences in Brazil and Africa and was the lead organizer of the second and third Women’s Permaculture Gatherings.
 She has lived in Portland OR since 1996, she is dedicated to her wonderful city and to the sustainable evolution of the world.

 A founding member of the Public Laboratory for Open Technology and Science (PLOTS), Mathew is an artist, researcher, and designer who has worked in technology education for eight years.
 He became involved with Recode through his passion for furthering composting toilets through open source educational materials and designs.
 Mathew’s recent life highlights include his Balloon Mapping Kickstarter being listed as one of the 10 best projects of 2012, MDML’s Sewer Catastrophe Companion being exhibited at the Center for Disease Control and approved by the Portland Bureau of Emergency Management, and developing signage for the Beacon Food Forest in Seattle with Molly Danielsson.